Nuclearfossil/SharpDX-Rastertek-Tutorials/README.md

 </h4><i>
 -  2673 lines     - (C++:  687 FPS C#:  692 FPS)
 </i><br /><p>
 This Tutorial using lines, creates a large flat grid with a camera placed in front of it looking along a perspective view of the flat landscape using SharpDX.
+This and all following Tutorials all have movement capabilities with arrow keys and az for up/down movement.
 </p></td></tr>